 Also keep in mind that unlike your personal auto insurance, credit card insurance doesn't cover loss or theft of personal items.
 Some insurance companies also don't provide coverage if the accident occurs during certain road conditions, such as on dirt or gravel.
 And there is a cap on how long you can rent the vehicle in order to be eligible for the insurance -- which is usually limited to 15 to 30 days.

 A handful of cards go above and beyond their network

-Chase JP Morgan Select, JP Morgan Palladium, Discover Escape and all Diners Club cards offer primary auto rental coverage.
+Chase JP Morgan Select, JP Morgan Palladium and all Diners Club cards offer primary auto rental coverage.
 This means that if you have an accident or experience theft, the credit card issuer coverage kicks in immediately.
 You may not have to use coverage from your primary auto insurer, which is significant because it allows you to avoid the possibility of a rate hike due to a claim.

 American Express offers all of its cardholders an attractive alternative: cardmembers have the opportunity to purchase primary coverage for $24.95 per rental period.

 Credit card auto insurance works similar to your auto insurance in terms of the ramifications of making a claim.
 "If you wreck a rental car, it's the same as if you had damaged your own car," says Toups.
 "Your rates can go up, and you may have to pay an accident surcharge."

 If you don't have personal auto insurance, it's important to do your homework before signing the rental car company's insurance waiver, warns Toups.
 "You won't magically be covered for a collision in a rental car if you don't have collision coverage on your own car," he says.
 "You're on the hook for a new car that usually costs at least $20,000 -- and the rental agency is absolutely, positively going to come after you for it.
 They'll usually also ask for loss-of-use fees, to make up for the money lost while the rental car is being repaired."